-Why Do Betta Fish Feel Hurts?
+Do Betta Fish Have Feelings?

-Do Fishkeepers Need to Worry About Their Betta Fish Feeling Hurt?
+Do Fishkeepers Need to Worry About Feeling?

 Yes, fishkeepers should know that betta fish can feel pain, just like other animals.
 However, fish might not show pain in the same way as humans.
 A betta fish may feel stressed or uncomfortable if it is hurt or kept in bad conditions.